-In moving from human geography to animal geography, I draw further insight from science and technology studies (STS) links with veterinary knowledge in order to conceptialise vaccination practices of farmers and veterinarians and their use of antibiotics in farm animals in both the United Kingdom and China.
-My current postdoctoral research allows me: (1) to explore the perceptions of British and Chinese meat producers in order to delineate what considers to be a “good farmer” in relation to animal health management (published in Journal of Rural Studies); (2) to theorise British farmers’ and veterinarians’ diagnostic tools and practices on farms in relation to the use of antibiotics.
+In moving toward animal and rural geographies, I draw further insight from science and technology studies (STS) links with veterinary knowledge in order to conceptualise animal health practices of farmers and veterinarians, and their use of antibiotics in farm animals in both the United Kingdom and rural China.
+My current Wellcome project allows me to critically examine whether the adoption and adaptation of artificial intelligences, biosensors and big data enable farmers and veterinarians to control infectious diseases and reduce the use of antibiotics on farm.

 External Engagement and Impact

-I have conducted peer review for academic journals including Environment and Planning D, China Quaterly, Journal of Rural Studies, Geoforum, The Pacific Review, Agriculture and Human Values and other social science journals.
+2015 - Present: Peer reviewer for academic journals, including Environment and Planning C & D, China Quaterly, Journal of Rural Studies, Geoforum, The Pacific Review, Agriculture and Human Values, Frontiers in Veterinary Science, Modern Asian Studies, Preventative Veterinary Medicine, other social science and veterinary science journals.

 My initiative in course design and care in teaching have rewarded me with the teaching qualification of Associate Fellow of the Higher Education Academy in 2016.
 I have experience as a teaching assistant in modules on both human geography and urban planning for both undergraduate and postgraduate students.